Domain Name FAQs

 Because domains are vital to your emails and your website, it is very important that it does not expire.
 Our automated domain system will email you warnings that your domain is due for renewal 30 days prior, and will remind you a further 3 times as this date approaches.

-Renewing your domain is very easy through our system but if no action is taken and the domain expires then your emails and your website will cease to function.
+Registering a domain is very easy through our system, and renewing a domain is as simple as paying your invoice.
+But if no action is taken and the domain expires then your emails and your website will cease to function.
 Domains are separate from hosting.
 So although you may be up-to-date with web hosting payments; without a domain name web-traffic simply cannot find your website.

 Renewing an expired domain will undergo a propagation period of up to 24 hours before your emails and website will function again.
+This is the time it takes for it to take effect across the internet.
+Again, nothing we have control over.
 After 3 months an expired domain will return to the public pool and someone else can register it.

 BUT..
 AREN’T YOU GUYS LOOKING AFTER ALL OF THIS STUFF FOR ME?